adispezio/learn/crafting-smarter-mixins-with-extend/README.md

 *Sass meetups are happening all over the world.
 Find a meetup near you or start your own!*

 ---
+**Marginalia One**
+Ready for the next level?
+Check out Dale Sande's Advanced Sass course on Treehouse for more powerful mixins and a wealth of other great Sass knowledge! http://teamtreehouse.com/library/advanced-sass

+---
+**Marginalia Two**
+Screencast

+---
 # Author
 Anthony DiSpezio

+Who would play your in a movie of your life?
+Kyle MacLachlan

 Content Engineer at Inkling